top of page

 The Metox Perspective

-I believe that this is the start of something important and something I have been personally waiting for, for many years.
-We have moved from the shedding of the snake year to the widely intuitive and ballsy fire horse.
+I believe this is the start of something significant, something I have been waiting for personally for many years.
+We have moved from the shedding of the snake year to the widely intuitive and bold fire horse.

-It’s the end of spiritual authority and where the real self-work begins and I built Metox for that very reason.
-To champion our inner, soul work.
+It’s the end of spiritual authority and where the real self-work begins.
+I built Metox for that very reason—to champion our inner, soul work.

 It’s a personal mindset, but not one that is outsourced.
 It belongs to you.
 And only you.